johannes-graner/certifications/dp-203/08-de-dbx/14-az-dbx-best-practices.md

   - if you do, use cluster scoped scripts (not global)
 - logs to blob storage via Cluster Log Delivery
   - DBFS logs are purged every 30 days
-  - cannot read DBFS from outside dbx workspace
+  - cannot read DBFS from outside Databricks workspace

 ## Databricks runtime
 - tune shuffle